SONGS FOR THE RIDE HOME

 Good Luck LP (back)

-Matthew McNeal is a recording artist based out of northern Texas, tagged with all sorts of genre titled- from ‘alternative soul rock & roll’ to ‘roots rock meets indie rock’.
-Despite his young age, the 24 year old is no newcomer to the world of music.
-Raised by a single mother in a small town east of Dallas, Matthew picked up both the guitar and drums at age 12 after years of wearing out funk and soul cassettes that his mother had on hand.
+Matthew McNeal is a songwriter and multi-instrumentalist based out of northern Texas, known for blurring the lines of genre to create a modern analog sound and taking that show on the road for the better part of each year.
+Despite his age, the 24 year old is no newcomer to the world of music.
+Raised in a small town east of Dallas, Matthew picked up both the guitar and drums at age 12 after years of wearing out funk and R&B cassettes that his mother had on hand.
 He spent his teenage years helping to cultivate a DIY scene in his hometown, performing in everything from metal bands and pop/punk bands to gospel and folk music outfits.
 McNeal’s first festival appearance would be at the Van’s Warped Tour in 2011 at the age of 18.
-Spending the summers working at a peach orchard, Matthew would soon become involved with the music industry working as a production runner at arenas and other large venues in Dallas after selling a bushel of peaches for an Aerosmith show.
-Working behind the scenes over the years would allow the young musician to cross paths with everyone from Bruce Springsteen, Paul Rodgers, and AC/DC to John Mayer, George Strait, and Wilco.
+Spending the summers working at a peach orchard, Matthew found his way into with the music industry working as a production runner at arenas and other large venues in Dallas after selling a bushel of peaches to the Aerosmith crew.
+Working behind the scenes over the years would allow Matthew to cross paths with everyone from Bruce Springsteen, Paul Rodgers, and AC/DC to John Mayer, George Strait, and Wilco.

-Upon graduating high school, McNeal set off on his own to start a solo career.
-He released a collection of bedroom recordings titled ‘When You’re Down’ in the summer of 2013. he embarked on his first tour supporting the release and became hooked to a life on the road.
-During college, Matthew teamed up with longtime friend and drummer Andre Black to begin working on a studio debut record.
+Upon graduating high school, McNeal set off for college and began playing solo shows.
+He released a collection of bedroom recordings titled 'When You’re Down' in the summer of 2013.
+He embarked on his first tour supporting the release and became enamored with the idea of a life on the road.
+While in college, Matthew teamed up with longtime friend and drummer Andre Black to begin work on a studio debut record.
 The duo would enter Redwood Studios in Denton, Texas, in the summer of 2014, working with McKenzie Smith (Midlake, St. Vincent) and Joey McClellan (BNQT, The Fieros).
-The product of the session was McNeal’s 2015 release ‘Compadre’, an album that would act as an introduction to a new chapter and career path in the lives of the two young musicians.
-With a marketing degree in hand, McNeal and Black quit their jobs, purchased a rusted cargo van, and began taking ‘Compadre’ on the road.
-With no booking agent or outside guidance behind their mission, the two traversed the midwest and southeastern U.S. for the next year.
-As they traveled, Matthew found a deeper love and respect for songcraft after hundreds of hours listening to classic records for the first time.
-It was during this time that Matthew began to find his own voice and embrace his own off-kilter way of songwriting and storytelling thanks to the sound and emotion of timeless music.
+The product of the session was the 2015 release ‘Compadre’, an album that would act as an introduction to a new chapter and career path in the lives of the two young musicians.
+With a marketing degree in hand, McNeal and Black quit their jobs, purchased a rusted cargo van, and began taking Compadre on the road.
+The two traversed the midwest and southeastern U.S. for the next year.
+While on the road, Matthew found a deeper love and respect for songcraft after hundreds of hours listening to classic records for the first time.
+It was during this time that he began to find his own voice and embrace an off-kilter way of songwriting and storytelling thanks to the sound and emotion of timeless music.

-McNeal would soon become friends with Austin’s psychedelic folk-rock artist Israel Nash through producer Joey McClellan and garnered the friendship of a local booking agent and promoter after performing with Nash in Dallas.
+McNeal would soon become friends with Austin’s psychedelic folk-rock artist Israel Nash through producer Joey McClellan as well as garner the partnership of a booking agent after performing with Nash in Dallas.
 While continuing to tour constantly, the two found themselves in the Texas hill country at Israel Nash’s Plum Creek Sound studio, where they would begin work on their sophomore effort backed by members of Nash’s all-star band.
-With Brooklyn’s grammy award-winning Ted Young (Kurt Vile, The Rolling Stones) at the helm of a 1971 Studer tape machine, the group spent four days tracking nine songs that would go on to become McNeal’s forthcoming LP ‘Good Luck’.
-While in post-production for the album, McNeal and Black spent eight months on a coast-to-coast U.S. tour to continue nurturing a grassroots movement behind their music.
-The two would end up starting Matte Black Sound Company, a small record label that they would release their future albums through.
+With Brooklyn’s Grammy award-winning Ted Young (Kurt Vile, The Rolling Stones) at the helm of a 1971 Studer tape machine, the group spent four days tracking nine songs that would go on to become McNeal’s forthcoming LP ‘Good Luck’.
+While in post-production for the album, McNeal and Black spent eight months on a coast-to-coast U.S. tour to continue nurturing grassroots support behind their music.
+In the fall of 2017, the two started Matte Black Sound Company, a small record label that they would release their work through.